Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/guides/whatsapp.md

 If successful, your account manager will provide you with a WhatsApp number.

-## How WhatsApp Works
+## How WhatsApp works

 A business can start a conversation with a user and a user can start a conversation with a business.

 A core concept with WhatsApp are Messages Templates (MTM), formally known as Highly Structured Messages (HSM).
-WhatsApp requires that a message sent to a user for the first time or is outside the Customer Care Window is a MTM message.
+WhatsApp requires that a message sent to a user for the first time, or is outside the Customer Care Window, is a MTM message.

 The MTM allows a business to send just the template identifier along with the appropriate parameters instead of the full message content.